Distance Learning Frequently Asked Questions

 14. Do I need an advisor’s approval to register for an online course?

-Yes, a student must have an advisor’s or counselor’s approval before he or she can register.
+Yes, a student must have an advisor’s or counselor’s approval before registering.

 15. How do I apply for enrollment in an online degree, diploma or certificate program?